MonaTem/minjs/README.md

 # More info

+* This is forked from Remy Sharp's min.js
 * Special thanks and inspired by [Andrew Lunny](http://github.com/alunny)'s [slide](http://youtu.be/ssR7SKJfcG4?t=20m14s).
 * I've started using this library in conjunction with some [microlibraries](https://github.com/remy/libraries) that I've written for data binding and XHR.
 * License: MIT / http://rem.mit-license.org